 - a.
-Update and maintain regional systems inventories required by MAP-21/FAST, including regional streets, sidewalks, bike facilities, transit, and other transportation-related infrastructure inventories, as appropriate, in GIS format. - b.
-Review and update the functional classification of the regional system.
-This process (led by ODOT, but with SKATS staff input) is required every 10 years after the Census Bureau releases data about the urbanized area.
-Timing of this

-- work is contingent on the Census providing the needed data in 2023 or 2024. - c.
-Update and maintain the Access database of future transportation projects (committed, included, and illustrative) proposed for the SKATS regional road system and used in preparing updates to the MTP. - d.
-Maintain the geodatabase and map (on the MWVCOG website) of completed transportation projects on the regional system, including projects funded over the years through the SKATS TIP. - e.
-Traffic counts: continue to collect counts via Salem's video cameras.
-Evaluate whether to purchase a license of the traffic count system (MS2) licensed to ODOT to store counts and how collected counts would need to be formatted to be used by MS2. - f.
-Update the regional bike map and work with Cherriots to design and print paper maps for distribution (as needed). - g.
-Maintain and update the Regional Sidewalk inventory. - h.
+Update and maintain regional systems inventories required by MAP-21/FAST federal transportation planning rules, including regional streets, sidewalks, bike facilities, transit, and other transportation-related infrastructure inventories, as appropriate, in GIS format. - b.
+Update and maintain the Access database of future transportation projects (committed, included, and illustrative) proposed for the SKATS regional road system and used in preparing updates to the MTP. - c.
+Maintain the geodatabase and map (on the MWVCOG website) of completed transportation projects on the regional system, including projects funded over the years through the SKATS TIP. - d.
+Traffic counts: continue to collect counts via Salem's video cameras. - e.
+Maintain and update the Regional Sidewalk inventory. - f.
 Maintain the database of crash locations and crash related information within the SKATS study area.
-Update the crash data in the online maps and tables (using Tableau or similar software) on the MWVCOG website. - i.
+Update the crash data in the online maps and tables (using Tableau PowerBI or similar software) on the MWVCOG website. - g.
 Update the table of the indicators and performance measures defined in Chapter 3 of the SKATS 2023-2050 MTP.
-Refine the indicators, as needed. - j.
-Update the Regional Operational Characteristics Report (ROCR) that describes travel conditions on the region's roadways based on travel time data, traffic counts, transit ridership, and collision information. - k.
-Evaluate techniques for visualization of data and research best practices and test for applicability with SKATS data sources and customers. - l.
+Refine the indicators, as needed.
+Update the reporting of the federal performance measure targets on the webpage as appropriate to reflect targets that are updated yearly (e.g., Roadway Safety). - h.
+Update the Regional Operational Characteristics Report (ROCR) that describes travel conditions on the region's roadways based on travel time data, traffic counts, transit ridership, and collision information. - i.
+Evaluate techniques for visualization of data and research best practices and test for applicability with SKATS data sources and customers. - j.
 Continue to work with Cherriots on methods to collect transit ridership from the ITS equipment installed on buses.
-Data will be useful for model calibration and for the performance measure for the Congestion Management Process (CMP). - m.
+Data will be useful for model calibration and for the performance measure for the Congestion Management Process (CMP). - k.
 Continue to investigate additional methods of data collection, storage, and analysis regarding characteristics of all travel in and through the region, whether located on the regional system or not.
-This may include the purchase, and use, of new tools and data sources from private providers, as appropriate.
+This may include the purchase, and use, of new tools and data sources from private providers, as appropriate. - l.
+Continue to monitor data sources identifying disadvantaged populations with both internal and external maps and indices for continued work in equity and environmental justice analysis.